 Weekend Getaway: Family Fun in Mystic, Connecticut

 The village of Mystic in Connecticut is a charming little getaway for New York City families.
-About two hours and 4- minutes by car from midtown Manhattan, Mystic offers lots places for fun—a fabulous aquarium, the largest maritime museum in the country and beautiful outdoor retreat for hiking, birding, and exploring nature—an ideal family excursion no matter if you stay for the day or the entire weekend.
-Mystic is especially fun during Memorial Day weekend when the Rotary Club hosts their annual “Lobster Days” celebration with children’s lobster-themed story telling, cooking and fishing demonstrations and of course lobster dinners for mom and dad’s enjoyment.
+About two hours by car from Midtown Manhattan, Mystic offers lots places for fun with the kids: a fabulous aquarium, the largest maritime museum in the country, and a beautiful outdoor retreat for hiking, birding, and exploring nature—an ideal family excursion no matter if you stay for the day or the entire weekend.
+Mystic is especially fun during Memorial Day weekend when the Rotary Club hosts its annual “Lobster Days” celebration with children’s lobster-themed storytelling, cooking and fishing demonstrations, and of course lobster dinner.

 The marquee attraction here is the arctic coast exhibit where you will find three beluga whales.
 These little white whales swim right up to the porthole windows and almost look like they are smiling at you.
 You will have a seriously hard time pulling the kids away from them.
 If you are successful, check out the ray touch pool where they can (try) to pet the rays as they zoom by.

-The best thing about the Mystic Aquarium is that they validate admission tickets for two more consecutive day return trips, which is just great for my whale-obsessed son.
+One of the best things about the Mystic Aquarium is that it validates admission tickets for two more consecutive day return trips, which is just great for my whale-obsessed son.

 Mystic Seaport: The Museum of America and the Sea